iluvjava/Maths/Notebook 2.0/AMATH 503 (Intro to Partial Differential Equations)/Sturm Liouville Theory.md

 \end{aligned}
 $$

 And there is nothing that I can see and say that: "Ah, this is a hermitian matrix".
-This is getting interessting.
+This is getting interesting.

 ---
 ### **Singular and Regular SL**